sakshamsri4/next_gen_udyam/docs/project_roadmap.md

 We've integrated a third-party job portal app (JobsFlutterApp) to accelerate development.
 The updated approach focuses on:
 - **Functionality First**: Implement core functionality from the third-party app before enhancing UI
 - **Dual User Roles**: Support both employee and employer functionality from day one
-- **Incremental UI Enhancement**: Start with functional screens, then gradually apply NeoPOP styling
+- **CRED Design From Start**: Apply CRED design principles from the beginning using our `docs/cred_design_guide.md`
-- **API Integration**: Use the existing API integration from the third-party app initially
+- **Firebase Backend**: Use our Firebase backend instead of the third-party API

 ## Development Approach
 - **Rapid Development**: Focus on building features quickly with minimal testing overhead
-- **CRED Design System**: Implement NeoPOP UI components following CRED design principles
+- **CRED Design System**: Implement UI components following CRED design principles as documented in `docs/cred_design_guide.md`
+- **Consistent Design Language**: Apply CRED design principles consistently across all screens from the beginning
 - **Responsive UI**: Ensure excellent user experience across Android, iOS, and web platforms
 - **GetX CLI**: Use for scaffolding modules and managing state
 - **Modular Architecture**: Organize code in feature modules with clear separation of concerns